KinesteX/KinesteX-SDK-Flutter/docs/integration/plug-and-play/challenges.md

   userId: userId, // Unique identifier for the user
   exercise: "Squats", // Specify the exercise title
   countdown: 100, // Countdown timer in seconds
+  showLeaderboard: true, // show Leaderboard at the end of the challenge (default true)
   customParams: {
     "style": "dark", // light or dark theme (default is dark) },